Mitchell Delivers Traditional Ruggles Lecture

 His first assignment after completing his training was at Malcolm Grow Medical Center, at what is now Joint Base Andrews.
 Later, he served as the physician for many legislative flights to foreign countries, always ready for each congressman’s medical needs.
 The assignment took him on long trips to the Soviet Union, India, Pakistan, Jordan and the Philippines, among other locales.

 In the summer of 1981, Mitchell was assigned to 44th Medical Brigade’s M.A.S.H.
-(Mobile Army Surgical Hospital) in the Egyptian dessert as the U.S. and Egypt began conducting joint exercises as part of Operation Brightstar just prior to the first Gulf War.
+(Mobile Army Surgical Hospital) in the Egyptian desert as the U.S. and Egypt began conducting joint exercises as part of Operation Brightstar just prior to the first Gulf War.

 One of the more notable happenings, Mitchell recalled, was an outbreak of shigellosis, believed to be caused by infected drinking water used by the 82nd Airborne Division conducting exercises nearby.